Skip to main content

 initial-enclave-integrity-key: If the first-stage bootloader is

-external to the CPU, and if it is integrity protected, where is
+external to the CPU, it will often need integrity protection.
+To

 first-stage-exposure: The number of people involved in the first